Operator Shifting for Noisy Elliptic Systems: Numerical Experiments

 where $\text{int}(G_\mathcal{D}) \subset V$ denotes the interior of the grid $G_\mathcal{D}$ and $\partial G_\mathcal{D} \subset V$ denotes the boundary, and $\sampLaplacian_{A, B}$ for $A \subset V$ and $B \subset V$ denotes the $A,B$-minor of $\sampLaplacian$.
 Hence, this becomes

 where $\sampMat = \sampLaplacian_{\text{int}(G_\mathcal{D}), \text{int}(G_\mathcal{D})}$ and $\rhs$ is the function $b(x)$ sampled at the interior vertices of $G_\mathcal{D}$.

-In \cref{tab:onedpoissondiscrete}, \cref{tab:onedpoissongamma}, and \cref{tab:twodpoissondiscrete}, we see the results of operator augmentation applied to the above Poisson equation problem.
-As we can see, all our methods produce a substantial improvement in both relative MSE and relative energy-norm MSE --- with AG obtaining the largest reduction in $L^2$ error and EAG obtaining the largest reduction in energy-norm error, as is to be expected.
-Moreover, note that the truncated methods T-EAG and AST-EAG quickly approach the efficacy of EAG as one increases the truncation order, with an order of 6 usually being enough to obtain an error comparable to baseline EAG (which requires significantly more computation for large scale problems).
-Note also, that the energy error of T-EAG is always monotonically decreasing, which agrees with \cref{thm:eag}.
-Moreover, note that the error of AST-EAG is not always monotonically decreasing.
-The unfortunate reality is that, while AST-EAG is guaranteed to converge to EAG as the order becomes large, this convergence may be uneven, and is not guaranteed to be monotonic like T-EAG with a soft window.
+In \cref{tab:onedpoissondiscrete}, \cref{tab:onedpoissongamma}, and \cref{tab:twodpoissondiscrete}, we see the results of operator shifting applied to the above Poisson equation problem.
+As we can see, all our methods produce a substantial improvement in both relative MSE and relative energy-norm MSE --- with GS obtaining the largest reduction in $L^2$ error and ES obtaining the largest reduction in energy-norm error, as is to be expected.
+Moreover, note that the truncated methods ES-T and ES-TRA quickly approach the efficacy of ES as one increases the truncation order, with an order of 6 usually being enough to obtain an error comparable to baseline ES (which requires significantly more computation for large scale problems).
+Note also, that the energy error of ES-T is always monotonically decreasing, which agrees with \cref{thm:eag}.
+Moreover, note that the error of ES-TRA is not always monotonically decreasing.
+The unfortunate reality is that, while ES-TRA is guaranteed to converge to ES as the order becomes large, this convergence may be uneven, and is not guaranteed to be monotonic like ES-T with a soft window.
 We also note that the performance of our technique is comparable across different problems (i.e., 1D vs. 2D), as well as across different models of randomness (i.e., discrete vs. gamma).